Very often, it happens that we talk to airlines and hear this story: “We set

 How to improve airline KPIs — Include a trend

 Again for each KPI, the required period has to be defined.
 For many real-time KPIs, we show the value of the last 3 hours.
-But this, of course, vary according and depending on the type of information you are visualizing on the dashboard.
+But this, of course, varies according and depending on the type of information you are visualizing on the dashboard.

 From our experience and projects, we’ve seen that these little tweaks really can make the difference and have a much higher impact than including additional KPIs or a re-design.